The Flight of Dragons: Plot

 When Ommadon appears on the battlefield, Peter manages to separate himself from Gorbash by recalling the principle of impenetrability.
 He is able to defeat Ommadon by countering the wizard's declarations of magic with explanations of science and logic, and denying the existence of magic.
 This destroys Ommadon, restores the other heroes to life, and allows the magical realm to take shape.
 Peter, having denied all magic, is separated forever from this realm, but not before awakening Melisande with a kiss and leaving her Ommadon's crown.
 Having fallen in love with Peter, Melisande begs Carolinus to allow her to join him.
-Back in 20th century Boston, Peter is selling the magic flute and shield to a pawnbroker when Melisande enters the shop carrying the crown, and the two embrace.
+Back in 20th century Boston, Peter is selling the magic shield to a pawnbroker when Melisande enters the shop carrying the crown, and the two embrace.